 Summary : Sail through the heart of fjord country and experience the unforgettable beauty of western Norway’s stark cliffs and the windswept isles of Scotland.
-Kayak below emerald mountains in the dramatic Sognefjorden, and step ashore at Undredal to explore its 12th Century stave church.
-Cross the North Sea to encounter rich marine life, as well as the fascinating intermingling of Nordic and Celtic cultures.
-Visit a Shetland pony farm, a Fair Isle seabird research station, the marvelous Stone Age megaliths of the Orkneys, the sacred Christian sites of Iona.
-Perhaps you’ll dive the historic wrecks of Sapa Flow or hike to the lighthouse on Sumburgh Head, and you’ll discover the unique heritage of the Inner Hebrides archipelago on your way to cosmopolitan Glasgow.
+You’ll kayak below emerald mountains in the dramatic Sognefjorden, and step ashore at Undredal to explore its 12th Century stave church.
+You’ll cross the North Sea to encounter rich marine life, as well as the fascinating intermingling of Nordic and Celtic cultures.
+Visit the Fair Isle seabird research station, the marvelous Stone Age megaliths of the Orkneys, the sacred Christian sites of Iona.
+Perhaps you’ll dive the historic wrecks of Scapa Flow or hike to the lighthouse on Sumburgh Head, and you’ll discover the unique heritage of the Inner Hebrides archipelago.

 Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!

 Arrive in Bergen and enjoy lunch on board National Geographic Orion before you set sail.
 (L,D)

 Cruise deep into the sublime Sognefjorden, the third longest fjord in the world, and launch kayaks and Zodiacs to explore its mirror-like waterways.
 In the picturesque Undredal, hike up the mountain for an amazing fjord view, see the town's 12th-century stave church and sample its famous brown goat cheese.
 (B,L,D)